 LaMaster Law walks you through understanding many of the legal documents that become associated with purchasing real estate upon which to build your practice.
 We will write a letter of intent on your behalf to a representing seller and guide you

 If you have decided to explore the route of renting property from a landlord or property owner or you are a property owner looking to rent out to tenants, LaMaster Law has experience in negotiating lease arrangements from whichever position you are in.
 We shoulder the responsibility of these negotiations so you can focus on your business as a veterinary professional.

-Our goal at LaMaster Law is to negotiate for the most beneficial lease arrangement possible to the growth of your practice while maintaining a good relationship between all parties.
+Our goal at LaMaster Law is to negotiate the most beneficial lease arrangement possible for the growth of your practice while maintaining a good relationship between all parties.
 We can review the terms involved in a lease to find and determine the items that would be in your best interest to negotiate.
 We also review leases involved with